 3. Travel an Alternate Route

-Did you know that our shuttle service is free and unlimited when you purchase an admission ticket?
-Our shuttles run from 9 a.m. to 10 p.m. and offer a cool place to sit and relax as you’re whisked away to your next location.
-Located throughout the Historic Area, our shuttle connects the Art Museums, Merchants Square, the Visitors Center, our resort properties, and several additional stops at some of our more iconic sites like the Governor’s Palace, the Capitol, and more.
+Did you know that our bus service is free and unlimited when you purchase an admission ticket?
+Our buses run from 9 a.m. to 10 p.m. and offer a cool place to sit and relax as you’re whisked away to your next location.
+Located throughout the Historic Area, our bus service connects the Art Museums, Merchants Square, the Visitors Center, our resort properties, and several additional stops at some of our more iconic sites like the Governor’s Palace, the Capitol, and more.

 4. Wait Until the Sun Goes Down